hritika2708/SolutionsAA-2/README.md

-# 1. The following questions test your aptitude for interacting with databases.
+# 1. The following questions test our aptitude for interacting with databases.
 > The questions are based off the following public SQL DB: https://docs.rfam.org/en/latest/database.html

 ## Q A. How many types of tigers can be found in the taxonomy table of the dataset?
 What is the "ncbi_id" of the Sumatran Tiger?